 We have an excellent peer review process that supports our strategic priorities while remaining responsive to new opportunities.
-Our Scientific Executive Board oversees all committees and they all adhere to our thorough code of practice (PDF, 96KB) and Terms of Reference (PDF, 76KB).
+Our Scientific Executive Board oversees all committees and they all adhere to our thorough code of practice (PDF, 96KB) and Terms of Reference (PDF, 387KB) and the CR-UK Conflicts of Interest Policy (PDF, 290KB).

 Our committees and relevant schemes

-- Clinical Careers Committee - This committee oversees Cancer Research UK’s funding of clinical academic careers in cancer research.
+- Clinical Careers Committee – Oversees our funding of clinical academic careers in cancer research.

-- Drug Discovery Committee - This committee reviews: Biotherapeutic Drug Discovery Programme Awards, Biotherapeutic Drug Discovery Project Awards and Small Molecule Drug Discovery Project Awards.
+- Drug Discovery Committee – Oversees our drug discovery infrastructure and reviews Biotherapeutic Drug Discovery Programme Awards, Biotherapeutic Drug Discovery Project Awards and Small Molecule Drug Discovery Project Awards.

-- New Agents Committee - This committee reviews: Drug Development Projects, NAC Trial Grants, NAC Trial Endorsements and NAC Preclinical Grants.
+- New Agents Committee – Reviews Drug Development Projects, NAC Trial Grants, NAC Trial Endorsements and NAC Preclinical Grants.

-- New Investigator Committee - This committee oversees Cancer Research UK’s funding to support independent researchers from the start of their careers in cancer research.
+- New Investigator Committee – Oversees our funding to support independent researchers from the start of their careers in cancer research.

-- Population Research Committee - This committee reviews: Population Research Committee (PRC) Programme Grants, Population Research Committee (PRC) Project Grants, Population Research Postdoctoral Fellowship and The Cancer Research UK/Bupa Foundation Cancer Prevention Fellowship.
+- Population Research Committee – Reviews Population Research Committee (PRC) Programme Grants, Population Research Committee (PRC) Project Grants, Population Research Postdoctoral Fellowship and the CRUK/Bupa Foundation Cancer Prevention Fellowship.

-- Science Committee - This committee reviews: Science Committee Programme Awards, Programme Foundation Awards, Biomarker Project Awards, Cancer Immunology Project Awards and Multidisciplinary Project Awards.
+- Science Committee – Reviews Science Committee Programme Awards, Programme Foundation Awards, Cancer Immunology Project Awards and Multidisciplinary Project Awards.

 Our funding committees are overseen by the Scientific Executive Board, who are responsible for developing and implementing our scientific strategy.